 - Being watched doing something

 - Being teased

-If you suffer from Social Anxiety, help is available to assist you to manage your condition much more effectively.
-Contact the Counselling Service on 8344 6927 to organise a confidential assessment of your situation by a counsellor.
+If you suffer from social anxiety, help is available to assist you to manage your condition much more effectively.
+Contact Counselling and Psychological Services to organise a confidential assessment of your situation by a counsellor.
 At times referrals are organised with external counsellors and psychotherapists for your ongoing treatment depending on your individual needs.